The Death of Molly Russell: Social Media on Trial

 Despite the fact that content linked to suicide is prohibited on social media, users have created mechanisms to continue creating and receiving content on the subject.
 In Molly Russell’s case, they acted as the final triggers for her fatal decision.

 The top executives of Pinterest took responsibility

-Molly Hunter spent endless hours on her cell phone and computer looking at content related to suicide.
+Molly Russell spent endless hours on her cell phone and computer looking at content related to suicide.
 Upon investigation, it was found that Pinterest used to send her emails with messages of the following type: “Ten boards about depression that you might like”.
 We even know that the last thing she did before she died was to save an image on Instagram with a message about depression.

 Hearing these facts may well fill us with indignation.
 However, it’s important to make them visible along with the revelations from the British forensic experts.
 They confirmed that the content Molly received was excessively graphic and extremely harsh.

 They went on to state that large technology companies like Instagram or Pinterest normalize such content in an irrational way.
 In effect, they allow the algorithms to act in a completely unbalanced manner.